ha7ak3/ControllerEmulator/README.md

 ### Credits

-Thanks to the original projects:
+Thanks to the original project:

 https://github.com/niehoff90/ControllerEmulator

+And this project for the analog sticks code:

 https://github.com/duzda/TitanSoulsLinuxEmulator